Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 CALDEIRÃO AND HIGHER AREA

-Caldeirão / Estreitinho / higher ground
+Caldeirão / Estreitinho / higher zone

 VIEWPOINTS AND EXPOSED COAST